What is Bike Share?

 Do I have to return the bike to the station from which it was rented?

 You can return the bike to any station; just lock the bike to end the rental.
-Bicycles can be returned to a standard bike rack at any location for a small additional fee.
+Bicycles can be returned to a standard bike rack at any location for an additional $2 fee.
+A $20 fee will apply to any rental returned outside of the bike share system area.

 What if I want to make a stop, but I’m not ready to end my rental?